 Ten million Americans over age 50 have osteoporosis, the ''brittle bone'' condition.
 Many more are at high risk for the condition.
 Because of low bone mass, the bones are prone to fracture.
 About 40% of women and 10% of men over age 50 will break a hip or wrist, or suffer a spinal fracture due to osteoporosis.

-Here is what you need to know, from risk factors to diagnosis to treatment -- plus, tips on doing a lifestyle check to see if you might reduce your risk by improving your habits.
+Here is what you need to know, from risk factors to diagnosis to treatment, along with lifestyle tips for reducing your risk for osteoporosis.

 Doctors know that some people are more likely than others to develop osteoporosis due to certain risk factors.
-Some of these risk factors are not under your control.
-Age is a risk factor you can't control.
+Some of these risk factors -- such as age and gender -- are not under your control.
 Osteoporosis is more likely in older people.
 Women are more likely than men to get osteoporosis.

 Family history increases the chances that you, too, will develop it.
 The condition may not have been diagnosed in your parents.
 However, if one or both had a noticeable amount of height loss, they may have had fractures in the spine, and that could be the result of osteoporosis.

 If you have a small, thin frame, you are more likely to get osteoporosis.